·VA

 Linkya interface: an erroneous detection annotated as a negative signature.

-A bad detection becomes a counter-example: the model learns what it must not confuse.
+A bad detection becomes a counter-example: the model learns from its mistakes.

 Once the model is satisfactory and the option enabled, Linkya detects continuously and publishes the appliance state directly to Home Assistant via MQTT.